-This is an online course taught off-site (i.e., not hosted at Yukon College) using the Moodle learning management system (LMS).
+This is an online course taught off-site (i.e., not hosted in Yukon College's MyCourses) but using the same Moodle learning management system (LMS).
 It consists of ten week-long modules, each comprised of a "lecture" or module text that includes required and suggested reading, glossary lists and study questions.
-A link to this site is posted on the yukoncollege.me Moodle NOST 101 course page for convenience.
+A link to this external site is posted on the MyCourses NOST 101 course page for convenience.

-Students discuss the module material and explore its ideas in online forums through a series of individual mini-projects, called "postcards."
-A short written assignment brings the new learning to bear on a discussion of some matter of circumpolar current events.
-A final online exam will test your vocabulary and concept knowledge as well as your broad understanding of some contemporary circumpolar issues.
+Students discuss the module material and explore its ideas in online forums through three sets of two mini-projects (six total) called "postcards."
+A separate, short, written assignment brings the new learning to bear on a discussion of some matter of circumpolar current events.
+Finally, an online exam will test vocabulary and concept knowledge as well as broad understanding of contemporary circumpolar issues.